What is Body Space Awareness in Childhood?

 When to Seek Help for Body Space Awareness Issues

 If you have tried many home strategies from above and continue to have concerns, you may wish to seek help.
+Concerns would be evident if your child is frequently getting in trouble for breaking things or accidentally hurting people due to poor spatial awareness.

-Find a professional: An evaluation may be necessary if the problems are significant.
+An evaluation may be necessary if the problems are significant.
 Therapy may help your child learn how to keep the right amount of personal space.
 Therapy may also help your child learn to understand nonverbal social cues.
 Examples of professionals who could help are listed below.

 Types of Professionals for Body Space Awareness